agavitalis/VeeDrive/README.md

 - `final`: Final version

 From within the `start` and `final` directories, there are two folders (one for `server` and one for `client`).

+## Enhancements done in this repo

+Here I worked in `final` (`start` was left intact from [VeeDrive repo](https://github.com/agavitalis/VeeDrive)).
+The modifications are:

+* Authentication by email and password
+* API SpaceX updated to v3
+* Launch date included in launch details
+* Loading component doesn't cover Header component
+* Detection and cleaning of invalid login token stored in localStorage
+* Sqlite initiallization so there is no need to include an initial sqlite file

+### ✨ <a href="https://apollo-react-aqa7s7uoga-uc.a.run.app" target="_blank">Demo</a>
+### ✨ <a href="https://apollo-server-aqa7s7uoga-uc.a.run.app" target="_blank">GraphQL server</a>

 ## Installation